h3xstream/confoo-first-chrome-ext/slides/index.md

 **`popup.js` implementation**

-As an alternative to contentScript, you can inject a script on a tab.
+As an alternative to Content Script, you can inject a script too a tab.

 ![](images/executeScript.png)